An-2 Plane With 12 People On Board Made Hard Landing In Russias North - Aviation Squadron - UrduPoint

 The plane was making a landing on an unlit runway on a polar night.

-According to the Russian Ministry of Emergency Situations (EMERCOM), two people were killed during the hard landing of the An-2 aircraft.
+According to the Russian Ministry of Emergency Situations (EMERCOM), two people were killed during the hard landing.

 Currently, emergency services are traveling to the crash site.